ChrisMcGowanAu/ldap_admin_flask/README.md

 GitHub Actions creates a temporary `config.py` from `config_example.py` for syntax checks.

+## Acknowledgements

+This project was developed with assistance from ChatGPT, which helped with code review, refactoring, documentation, testing workflows, UI improvements, and the occasional LDAP/JavaScript rabbit hole.

 ## Licence

 This project is licensed under the GNU General Public License v3.0.